vorsanigo/ML_project/README.md

 ### 2) Training

-To train the autoencoder models (both with and without _triplet loss_):
+To train the autoencoder and the encoder models (with MSE and with _triplet loss_):

 1) **Dataset**: folder containing two subfolders called _train_ and _validation_, _validation_ must contain other two subfolders called _query_ end _gallery_ -> _train_, _query_, _gallery_ must contain images